IanDaly/Guard/readme.md

 # Migrator

-A simple database migration tool written in Go.
+A simple database migration tool written in Go for managing and applying database schema changes in a controlled, versioned manner.
+It supports running migrations forward and backward to evolve database schemas safely.

 ## Installation